Is this topic for you?

 - A urine pregnancy test to find out if you are pregnant.
 (You may have missed a menstrual cycle for another reason, such as stress, and not because you are pregnant.)

-- A blood test to
+- A blood test to find out:

 - Whether you have low blood iron (anemia).
 If you have anemia, your doctor may want you to take some iron supplements before and after an abortion.